Downtown Eastside: 1990s to present

 In the 1990s, the situation in the DTES deteriorated further on several fronts.
 Woodward's, an anchor store in the 100-block of West Hastings street, closed in 1993 with devastating effect on the formerly bustling retail district.
 Meanwhile, a crisis in housing and homelessness was emerging.

-Between 1970 and the late 1990s, the supply of low-income housing shrank in both the DTES and in other parts of the city, partly because of conversion of buildings into more expensive condominiums or hotels.
+Between 1970 and the late 1990s, the supply of low-income housing shrank in both the DTES and in other parts of the city, partly because of the conversion of buildings into more expensive condominiums or hotels.
 In 1993, the federal government stopped funding social housing, and the rate of building social housing in B.C. dropped by two-thirds despite rising demand for it.
 By 1995, reports had begun to emerge of homeless people sleeping in parks, alleyways, and abandoned buildings.
 Cuts to the provincial welfare program in 2002 caused further hardship for the poor and homeless.
-Citywide, the number of homeless people climbed from 630 in 2002 to 1,300 in 2005.
+Citywide, homeless people climbed from 630 in 2002 to 1,300 in 2005.

-Without the presence of a viable retail economy, a drug economy proliferated, with an accompanying increase in crime, while police presence decreased.
+Without a viable retail economy, a drug economy proliferated, with an accompanying increase in crime, while police presence decreased.
 Crack cocaine arrived in Vancouver in 1995, and crystal methamphetamine started to appear in the DTES in 2003.
 In 1997 the local health authority declared a public health emergency in the DTES: Rates of HIV infection, spread by needle-sharing amongst drug users, were worse than anywhere in the world outside Sub-Saharan Africa, and more than 1000 people had died of drug overdoses.
 Efforts to reduce drug-related deaths in the DTES included the opening of a needle exchange in 1989, the opening of North America's first legal safe injection site in 2003, and treatment with anti-retroviral drugs for HIV.
 A shift among users from injected cocaine to crack cocaine use may have also slowed the spread of disease.
 Rates of HIV infection dropped from 8.1 cases per 100 person-years in 1997 to 0.37 cases per 100 person-years by 2011.